What Research Education and Training Provides

 Junior Scientist Research Partnership Award

-The Junior Scientist Research Partnership Award provides the opportunity for a clinical fellow to collaborate on a research project with a post-doctoral, research scientist or senior lab staff member.
+The Junior Scientist Research Partnership Award provides the opportunity for a clinical fellow to collaborate on a research project with a post-doctoral fellow.
 Awards will be for $10,000 for a term of eleven months.
 Generally, funding will begin the first week in November and be completed by the end of October.
-This opportunity is open to all clinical fellows, post-doctoral fellows, research scientists and senior lab staff.
+This opportunity is open to all clinical fellows and post-doctoral fellows.

 External Funding Opportunities